 Hire React Native Developers

 The key hiring challenge: React Native's JavaScript roots mean the talent pool is large but quality varies significantly.
 Many developers list "React Native" on a resume after building a basic tutorial app, without production app shipping experience.
 Requiring published App Store or Play Store apps filters this pool effectively.
+Need a managed team instead of individual developers, one that also builds the backend and cloud infrastructure behind the app?
+See our mobile app development services.

 React Web Experience ≠ React Native Expertise

 The React component model transfers, but platform-specific knowledge does not.
 React Native developers must understand iOS and Android build tooling, app store deployment, mobile performance constraints, native module integration, and platform API differences.
-Assess both JavaScript fundamentals AND mobile-specific knowledge — candidates who only know web React will struggle with native modules, app store requirements, and platform-specific behavior at the edges where React Native's abstraction breaks down.
+Assess both JavaScript fundamentals AND mobile-specific knowledge, candidates who only know web React will struggle with native modules, app store requirements, and platform-specific behavior at the edges where React Native's abstraction breaks down.

 Annual gross compensation.
 Source: StepTo market data, 2026.

-React Native Developer Skills by Experience Level
+Which React Native Developer Skills Matter at Each Level?

 Core Skills (All Levels)

-• JavaScript ES2022+ / TypeScript
+- JavaScript ES2022+ / TypeScript

-• React: hooks, context, component lifecycle
+- React: hooks, context, component lifecycle

-• React Native core components & StyleSheet
+- React Native core components & StyleSheet

-• React Navigation v6+
+- React Navigation v6+

-• REST API integration (fetch / Axios)
+- REST API integration (fetch / Axios)

-• Git version control
+- Git version control

-• Expo Go / EAS basics
+- Expo Go / EAS basics

 Mid-Level Additions

-• React Native New Architecture (JSI, Fabric)
+- React Native New Architecture (JSI, Fabric)

-• State management: Redux Toolkit or Zustand
+- State management: Redux Toolkit or Zustand

-• Native modules & platform-specific code
+- Native modules & platform-specific code

-• Push notifications: FCM, APNs via Expo
+- Push notifications: FCM, APNs via Expo

-• AsyncStorage / MMKV local persistence
+- AsyncStorage / MMKV local persistence

-• Reanimated 2/3 for animations
+- Reanimated 2/3 for animations

-• App Store and Play Store deployment
+- App Store and Play Store deployment

 Senior / Lead Additions

-• Custom native module development (Swift/Kotlin)
+- Custom native module development (Swift/Kotlin)

-• Performance profiling and optimization
+- Performance profiling and optimization

-• EAS Build and EAS Submit CI/CD
+- EAS Build and EAS Submit CI/CD

-• Offline-first architecture
+- Offline-first architecture

-• Deep link and universal link implementation
+- Deep link and universal link implementation

-• Over-the-air updates (Expo Updates)
+- Over-the-air updates (Expo Updates)

-• Multi-team coordination and architecture
+- Multi-team coordination and architecture

-Where to Find React Native Developers
+Where Can You Find React Native Developers?

 React Native Community

 r/reactnative, the React Native Community Discord, and Reactiflux Discord (dedicated RN channel).
 The React Native Radio podcast community and conference (React Native EU, App.js Conf) attendees.
-These spaces concentrate developers actively building in RN — far more targeted than generic job boards.
+These spaces concentrate developers actively building in RN, far more targeted than generic job boards.

 Expo Community